ASFHyP3/geospatial-ai-tutorials/severe-weather/SatChipDataModule_README.md

 ```

 ### Data loader
 TorchGeo uses [dataset classes](https://torchgeo.readthedocs.io/en/stable/api/datasets.html#geospatial-datasets) to handle geospatial and non-geospatial data.
-A `dataset`stores the data and their corresponding labels, while the `DataModule` wraps around the `DataSet` to access and transform the data.
+A `DataSet`stores the data and their corresponding labels, while the `DataModule` wraps around the `DataSet` to access and transform and the `DataLoader` to batch and shuffle the data.
 The `DataModule` is then utilized by the Pytorch `Trainer` object to train the model.

 The `SatChip` dataset class is specifically designed for working with prepared SatChip data.
-It inherits from the `NonGeoDataset` base class.
+It inherits TerraTorch's [`NonGeoDataset`](https://torchgeo.readthedocs.io/en/stable/api/datasets.html#non-geospatial-datasets) base class.
 Both the SatChip Dataset and DataModule code is in a [`loader.py`](loader.py).

 Using the `SatChipDataModule` function, you can initialize the dataset by providing Path object paths to the labeled, S2L2A and S1RTC data.
 ```python